 The film fest was founded in 2003 by Guido Kühn at the Academy of Applied Arts and Sciences Schwäbisch Hall.
 As the festival grew over the years, Christian M. Fischer joined him to organize FM 2007.

 In 2009 the festival took the next step by joining cooperation with the German Federal Ministry of Food, Agriculture and Consumer Protection, BUND Niedersachsen e.V. and Bundesverband Regionalbewegung.
 The focus were films which dealt with mass production and mass consumption and their impact on our environment in a globalized world.

 Due to structural changes within Formula Mundi, there was no Filmfest in 2011.
-In fall 2011 however, FM 12 kicked off with students from the German University in Cairo, as Christian lead GUC’s Media Design Department.
+In fall 2011 however, FM 12 kicked off with students from the German University in Cairo, Egypt, as Christian led GUC’s Media Design Department.
 The theme “Reflect, Evolve, Create” in 2012, therefore, was not only the headline of Formula Mundi ’12 but also a guideline for the festival itself.

 In 2014 Formula Fundi “concepts, struggles and changes within social structures” was realized together with students at the Tallinn European School in Tallinn, Estonia.
 After this exhausting event, FM had to take a break… until now!